nus-CS3219/RabbitMQ-Tutorial/README.md

 ### **Explanation of the Pub/Sub Example**

-In this pub/sub example, the publisher (`publisher.js`) creates an exchange named "logs".
-The exchange is declared to be of type "fanout", which means it will broadcast the messages to all the queues bound to it.
+In this pub/sub example, the publisher (`publisher.js`) creates an exchange named `"logs"`.
+The exchange is declared to be of type **fanout**, which means it will broadcast the messages to all the queues bound to it.

 Each subscriber (`subscriber.js`) creates an exclusive queue and binds it to the "logs" exchange.
 Each subscriber will then receive its own copy of the published messages.

-When you click the "Publish Message" button in the web interface, the publisher publishes a message to the "logs" exchange.
+When you click the "Publish Message" button in the web interface, the publisher publishes a message to the `"logs"` exchange.
 The exchange then distributes the message to all the bound queues, and each subscriber consumes and logs the received message.

 This demonstrates the pub/sub pattern, where multiple subscribers can receive the same message independently.
 It allows for decoupling of the message producers and consumers, enabling scalable and flexible architectures.

 <br>

-> 📖**Additional Exercise**
+> **Additional Exercise**
 >
 > In the pub/sub example, we ran multiple subscribers, and they all received the same published message.
 In this additional exploration, try running multiple consumers (`consumer.js`) in the previous producer-consumer example and observe how RabbitMQ distributes messages across them.